alandefreitas/matplotplusplus/README.md

 * Finding bugs in general <sup>see [1](https://github.com/alandefreitas/matplotplusplus/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug+-+compilation+error%22), [2](https://github.com/alandefreitas/matplotplusplus/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug+-+compilation+warning%22), [3](https://github.com/alandefreitas/matplotplusplus/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug+-+runtime+error%22), [4](https://github.com/alandefreitas/matplotplusplus/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug+-+runtime+warning%22) </sup>
 * Whatever idea seems interesting to you

-Contributions in which we are not interested:
+The only thing we ask you is to make sure your contribution is not destructive.
+Some contributions in which we are not interested are:

 * "I don't like this optional feature so I removed/deprecated it"
 * "I removed this feature to support older versions of C++" but have not provided an equivalent alternative